Siege of Baidoa

-The siege of Baidoa (July 2008 – January 2009) was a military confrontation in which the Al-Shabaab militia laid siege to the headquarters of the Somali Transitional Federal Government (TFG).
+The siege of Baidoa was a military confrontation lasting from July 2008 to January 2009 during the Ethiopian occupation of Somalia, during which al-Shabaab laid siege to the headquarters of the Ethiopian backed Somali Transitional Federal Government (TFG).

+During January 2009, the first TFG collapsed and Al-Shabaab overran the seat of the government in Baidoa.

 Timeline

+A year after Ethiopia's invasion of Somalia, the insurgency fighting against the military occupation intensified pressure on Ethiopian National Defense Force (ENDF) and Transitional Federal Government (TFG) troops in the Bay region.
+Despite capturing Mogadishu from the Islamic Courts Union (ICU) at the end of 2006, many TFG ministers opted to stay in Baidoa, the provisional capital in Bay, due to the insurgency's growing threat.
+By mid-2008, Al-Shabaab, ICU loyalists, and supporters of the Alliance for the Re-Liberation of Somalia (ARS) emerged as the main insurgent forces across Somalia.
+The Mogadishu-Afgooye-Baidoa highway became a key insurgency hotspot, with escalating attacks around Baidoa city as well.

-On July 8, al-Shabaab launched a midnight attack on Baidoa's presidential palace, airport and parliament with rockets and mortars, killing 11 soldiers in the encircled and vulnerable de facto capital of the Transitional Government.
-Baidoa Airport is the lifeline for the city.
+On July 8, 2008, al-Shabaab launched a midnight attack on Baidoa's presidential palace, airport and parliament with rockets and mortars, killing 11 soldiers in the encircled and vulnerable de facto capital of the Transitional Government.
+Baidoa Airport is considered the lifeline for the city.
 In the tense situation, Baidoa police opened fire on a bus that refused to stop for them, killing many on board.
-TFG police are known to extort money from travelers at roadblocks, and this is likely an unrelated incident.
+TFG police were known to extort money from travelers at roadblocks, and this was likely an unrelated incident.

-On July 9, Islamists seized a large shipment of Ethiopian arms and military vehicles from an armored convoy heading from Balidogle Airport to Baidoa meant for the TFG military.
-3 Islamists were killed in the battle, as well as one confirmed government soldier dead.
+On July 9, islamists seized a large shipment of Ethiopian arms and military vehicles from an armored convoy heading from Baledogle Airfield to Baidoa meant for the TFG military.
+Three Islamists were killed in the battle, as well as one confirmed government soldier dead.
 The convoy was attacked a second time in Wanla Weyne before finally reaching Baidoa.

-On July 10, Islamists seized the control of Deynunay town 20 km south of Baidoa city the seat of Somalia parliament, killing one government soldier, a spokesman said.
+On July 10, Islamists seized the control of Deynunay town, located 20 km south of Baidoa, killing one government soldier, a spokesman said.

-Fierce fighting near Daynunay continued for a second day on July 11 as Islamist and TFG forces battled, 3 TFG soldiers were killed in the battle.
+Fierce fighting near Daynunay continued for a second day on July 11 as Islamist and TFG forces battled; three TFG soldiers were killed in the battle.